Skip to content

 --includeFrom <includes.txt>

-are searched in that directory by concatenating the base and for example the exclude file.
-If not found, Skyscraper tries to access them with the current working directory as base.
+are searched by concatenating the base and for example the exclude file.
+If not found, Skyscraper tries to access it with the current working directory as base.
+If it is not found in any of these locations Skyscraper end with an error message.

 This is also depicted in the diagram above.